cloudmesh-community/sp20-516-227/notebook.md

 * :+1: Read in the book Cloud Computing the chapter about Cloud Architectures
 * :+1: Read Introduction to Python for Cloud Computing the chapter about the Python language
 * :+1: Attended lecture
+* we choose to use virtual environment ENV3 to avoid messing up with our local machine and have the flexibility to develop different environment separately.

 ## Week Mon 01/20/2020 - 01/26/2020
 * :+1: Attended lecture